 Here are a few of our own to get you started;

 - I am relaxing on the beach when suddenly I hear…

 - My favourite thing to do in the forest is…

-- I’m hiding behind a tree and I am scared off…
+- I’m hiding behind a tree, and I am scared of…

 - I love being outside in nature because…

-Go on an ABC scavenger hunt and search for things that begin with each letter of the alphabet through the woods!
+Go on an ABC scavenger hunt and search for things that begin with each alphabet letter through the woods!

 You could do this and let kids think of things that begin with each letter or print out and follow our own free ABC Scavenger hunt.
 Download it here.

 Write, paint, print words and hide them around your garden or green space.
 Now, you are ready to seek them out!
 Have someone call out a word or hold up a picture of the word and then try to find the word hidden in the garden.
 This is a great way to get children to recognise words and letters; they will learn to read while having fun.

 This activity is one of our favourites; we are big Julia Donaldson fans and love to go on Gruffalo hunts!
 There are hundreds of adventurous books for kids that you can act out on your next adventure.
 We’re Going on a Bear Hunt by Helen Oxenbury and We’re Going on a Lion Hunt by David Axtell are two repetitive tales that lend themselves perfectly to some action movements outside.
 Swish through the grass, splash through the water, squish through mud, and tiptoe through a cave, all while searching for a bear or lion.
 You could even make up your own story in your nature journal and act that out.